SCLiao47/rsc_car_course/README.md

 ```
 sudo apt-get install mincom
 ```
-Set up the protocol parameters (Do this only at the first time):
+Set up the protocol parameters (do this only at the first time):
 ```
 sudo minicom -s
 (If you have set up the parameters, just type "minicom" in terminal.
 The minicom will be launched.)